Sorry, you need to enable JavaScript to visit this website.

 The strategy has three parts:

-In the first part, the Danish government sets objectives for the municipal primary and lower secondary education (folkeskole), upper secondary education, and higher education: Entrepreneurship must be put on the timetable in the Danish primary and lower secondary and upper secondary education, as it must be part of the syllabus in higher education.
-See more below in the section Formal education.
+In the first part, the Danish government sets objectives for municipal primary and lower secondary education (folkeskole), upper secondary education, and higher education.
+Entrepreneurship must be put on the timetable in Danish primary, lower secondary and upper secondary education, as it must be part of the syllabus in higher education.
+See more below in the section on formal education.

 The third part is creating the Partnership for Education and Training in Entrepreneurship between the Ministry of Culture, the Ministry of Science, Technology and Innovation (now Ministry of Higher Education and Science), the Ministry of Education (Now Ministry of Children and Education), and the Ministry of Economic and Business Affairs (now Ministry of Industry, Business and Financial Affairs).
 The inter-ministerial partnership will cooperate on the implementation of the strategy.